82nd Field Artillery Regiment

 82nd Field Artillery Regiment is a field artillery regiment of the United States Army.
-The regiment has been involved with American conflicts dating back to then US involvement in the Mexican Civil War and more recently with the War on Terrorism.
-Currently, there are two active and three inactivate battalions in the regiment.
+The regiment has been involved in American conflicts dating back to the Mexican Civil War, as well as modern operations such as the War on Terrorism.
+There are two active and three inactive battalions in the regiment.
 Traditionally, the regiment has been aligned with the 1st Cavalry Division at Fort Hood, Texas and Fort Bliss, Texas.

 Vietnam War

 The 1st Battalion, 82nd Artillery was reactivated on 10 January 1968 and arrived in Vietnam on 24 July 1968 with three 155 mm towed howitzer batteries and one 8-inch self-propelled battery.
 The 1st Battalion, 82nd Artillery was assigned to the 23rd Infantry Division (Americal) based in Chu Lai, Vietnam.
 Its assigned batteries were placed at various fire bases located in the Americal Division's area of operations (AO) below Da Nang in Southern I Corps.
-During its first full year in Vietnam the battalion's firebases were subject to frequent NVA attacks while supporting a number of operations within the Americal Division's AO.
+During its first full year in Vietnam, the battalion's firebases were subject to frequent NVA attacks while supporting a number of operations within the Americal Division's AO.
 A Battery participated in the July–August 1970 Operation Elk Canyon at Kham Duc where they suffered several casualties.
 Fifteen unit members were awarded medals for valor in this action including three silver stars.
 C Battery was located in the Duc Pho area with four guns on the hillside of LZ Liz and two further guns on LZ Thunder, just south west of Duc Pho.

 In spring 1971, 1st Battalion, 82nd Artillery was deployed along the Vietnam Demilitarized Zone (DMZ) in support of Operation Lam Son 719, the ARVN invasion of Laos.
-The battalion made one of the longest nighttime road marches of the Vietnam War driving 192 miles in only 12 hours.
+The battalion made one of the longest nighttime road marches of the Vietnam War, driving 192 miles in only 12 hours.
 1st Battalion, 82nd Artillery units manned several critical fire bases right on the border of North Vietnam to support Vietnamese and U.S. forces operating in these areas.
 At the height of this fighting in a 10-hour period, 1st Battalion, 82nd Artillery guns fired between 7,000 and 9,000 rounds at an NVA Division that was trying to mount an attack against Fire Support Base Vandegrift the battalion's headquarters.
-During the 69 days of Operation Lam Son 719 the 1st Battalion, 82nd Artillery lost four men killed and twenty wounded with three more fatalities due to non-hostile causes.
-The battalion returned to the United States at the end of 1971 where it was soon inactivated.
+During the 69 days of Operation Lam Son 719, the 1st Battalion, four men from the 82nd Artillery were killed and twenty were wounded, with three more fatalities due to non-hostile causes.
+The battalion returned to the United States at the end of 1971 and was inactivated soon thereafter.